-High resource exploitation rates can lead to overexploitation of stocks and thus reduced biomass, particularly for targeted species.
-In terms of fishery management, it is necessary to have the latest information on stock status as a reference for determining management rules that promote sustainable fisheries (Patrick et al., 2010).
-The methods used to assess the status of stock are highly dependent on data availability.
-A stock is data-limited if a full stock assessment cannot be performed because sufficient data is unavailable.
+High resource exploitation rates can lead to the overexploitation of stocks and, thus, reduced biomass, particularly for targeted species.
+In terms of fishery management, it is necessary to have the latest information on stock status as a reference for determining the management rules that promote sustainable fisheries (Patrick et al., 2010).
+The methods used to assess stock status are highly dependent on data availability.
+A stock is data-limited if a full stock assessment cannot be performed, because sufficient data are unavailable.
 In such cases, data available for an evaluation may be restricted, for example, due to a lack of sampling ability and the economic situation (Bentley, 2015).
-Simpler methods are principally used to assess their status for such stocks based on the available data.
+Simple methods are principally used to assess the status of such stocks based on available data.

-Recently, scientists tried multi-approaches to find the best way to manage data-limited fisheries.
-Length-based methods (including Length-Based Spawning Potential Ratio and Mean Length-Based Mortality Estimators) have been developed, described, and tested with simulation by Hordyk et al. (2014) before the application to actual data by Prince et al. (2015).
-Assessment based on length data is cost-effective because length data is easily obtained.
-In contrast, obtaining estimates of other parameters, including but not limited to the ageing process, can be expensive, time-consuming, and challenging.
-For instance, growth rings on otoliths and scales are hard to determine in tropical species (Pauly, 1984).
+Recently, scientists have attempted multiple approaches to find the best way to manage datalimited fisheries.
+Length-based methods (including Length-Based Spawning Potential Ratio and Mean Length-Based Mortality Estimators) have been developed, described, and tested with simulations by Hordyk et al. (2014) before their application to actual data by Prince et al. (2015).
+Assessments based on length data are cost-effective because length data are easily obtained.
+In contrast, obtaining estimates of other parameters, including, but not limited to, the aging process, can be expensive, time-consuming, and challenging.
+For instance, growth rings on otoliths and scales are difficult to determine in tropical species (Pauly, 1984).